smblott-github/chromi/README.md

 Alternatively, the extension can be installed as an unpacked extension directly from the project folder (see "Load unpacked extension..." on chrome's "Extensions" page).
 It may be necessary to enable "Developer mode".

+To build chromi, run `cake build` in the project's root folder.
+This compiles the Coffeescript source to Javascript.

+`cake` is installed by `npm` as part of the `coffee-script` package.
+Depending on how the install is handled, you may have to search out where `npm` has installed `cake`.

 If a connection to the server cannot be established or if a connection fails, then the extension attempts to reconnect once every five seconds.